Mobius1/esx_xp/README.md

 Config.Width        = 532   -- Sets the width of the XP bar in px
 Config.Timeout      = 5000  -- Sets the interval in ms that the XP bar is shown before fading out Config.BarSegments  = 10    -- Sets the number of segments the XP bar has.
+Native GTA:O is 10 Config.UIKey        = 20    -- The key that toggles the UI - default is "Z"

-Native GTA:O is 10 Config.Ranks        = {}    -- XP ranks.
+Config.Ranks        = {}    -- XP ranks.
 Must be a table of integers with the first element being 0.

 Config.Leaderboard = {